-In this article you will learn how to install the recently released Linux kernel 3.14 on your Ubuntu machine.
+In this tutorial, you will learn how to install the recently released Linux kernel 3.14 on your Ubuntu machine.
 The new kernel has several improvements including more drivers support.
-To upgrade to kernel 3.14 Ubuntu users can download the kernel deb files from here.
-Alternatively you can download the source code from here if you want to compile it yourself.
+To upgrade to kernel 3.14 Ubuntu users can download the kernel deb files.
+Alternatively, you can download the source code if you want to compile it yourself.
 Compiling the source code has the advantage that you can fine tune the kernel to your needs but for most users, it is not necessary.
 It will take a lot of time you may end up with rendering your system unbootable.

 There are two major versions of the kernel: